Dual Enrollment Credits

 What is George Fox’s policy regarding dual enrollment credit?

 Dual enrollment credits are treated the same as traditional transfer credits.
 We will accept dual enrollment credits for transfer if the granting institution is regionally accredited, the courses are college-level (100 or higher) and academic (no professional/vocational/technical courses), and the student earns a C- or better.
+Check out our General Education (Core Curriculum) Transfer Guide for helpful details.

-Credits are generally transferred course by course, however George Fox does accept the following associate's degrees as a block transfer, taking care of all your general education requirements except for a few courses that are tied specifically to our institutional mission.
+Credits are generally transferred course by course, however George Fox does accept the following associate degrees as a block transfer, taking care of all your general education requirements except for a few courses that are tied specifically to our institutional mission.

 How many credits can a dual enrollment student transfer to George Fox?

-Students can transfer a maximum of 64 semester credits from a community college.
+Students can transfer a maximum of 60 semester credits from a community college.
 Quarter credits are transferred as semester credits at a ratio of 3:2.

 What dual credit subjects are eligible for transfer to the university?